nest/nest-simulator/doc/htmldoc/index.rst

         **How NEST works - Conceptual approach**

         This diagram provides an overview of the components essential for building and simulating a network model with NEST:

-        The input from stimulation devices, neuron  and synapse models, and connectivity rules.
+        A NEST simulation is created with input from :doc:`stimulation devices </models/index_generator>`, :doc:`neuron models </models/index_neuron>`, and :doc:`synapse models </models/index_synapse>`,
+        along with  :ref:`connection rules <connectivity_concepts>`.
-        You can choose what data to record with the recording device.
+        You can choose what data to record with :doc:`recording devices </models/index_recorder>`.
         After simulation, the output is ready for analysis with external tools.

-        NEST offers a comprehensive set of predefined components, including over a 100 :doc:`neuron models </models/index_neuron>` and :doc:`synapse models </models/index_synapse>`, a variety of :ref:`connection rules <connectivity_concepts>`, :doc:`stimulation devices </models/index_generator>`, and :doc:`recording devices </models/index_recorder>`.
-Plus,
-        NEST is flexible, allowing you to implement your own custom models and extend NEST's functionalities using :doc:`NESTML <nestml:index>` and the :doc:`NEST extension module <extmod:index>`, respectively.
+        You can find these components in NEST or you can implement your own custom models and extend NEST's functionalities using :doc:`NESTML <nestml:index>` and the :doc:`NEST extension module <extmod:index>`, respectively.
         Check out our wide-ranging list of :doc:`network model <examples/index>` examples.